Quantum complexity in gravity, quantum field theory, and quantum information science: Quantum complexity in quantum information theory and many-body physics

-Yunger Halpern \emph{et al.} defined a resource theory of quantum uncomplexity in~\cite{YungerHalpern:22Resource}.
+A resource theory of quantum uncomplexity was defined in~\cite{YungerHalpern:22Resource}.
 For simplicity, suppose that an agent in the resource theory has $n$ qubits (the setting can be generalized).
-The free operations are called \emph{fuzzy operations}: the agent can attempt to perform any two-qubit gate $U$ (the setting can be generalized to $k$-qubit gates, for any $k \leq n$, and to gates in a particular set).
+The agent can attempt to perform any two-qubit gate $U$ (the setting can be generalized to $k$-qubit gates, for any $k \leq n$, and to gates in a particular set).
 However, noise corrupts every gate implementation.
-Hence the gate $\tilde{U}$ realized is chosen randomly from an $\epsilon$-ball (a small open set) about $U$. $\tilde{U}$ is called a \emph{fuzzy gate}.
+Hence the gate $\tilde{U}$ that is realized is chosen randomly from an $\epsilon$-ball (a small open set) about $U$. $\tilde{U}$ is called a \emph{fuzzy gate}.
 The compositions of all fuzzy gates are the fuzzy operations.
-Every agent will have a personal tolerance for how fuzzy, or unknown, the state can become.
-This tolerance limits how many fuzzy gates the agent is willing to perform---and so curtails the complexities of the operations performed on the system.
+Every agent will have a tolerance for how fuzzy, or unknown, the state can become.
+This tolerance limits how many fuzzy gates the agent is willing to perform---and so curtails the complexities of the operations that will be performed on the system.

-Resource theories can be used to formulate operational tasks and to quantify the tasks' optimal efficiencies.
+Resource theories can be used to formulate operational tasks and to quantify their optimal efficiencies.
 An example is \emph{uncomplexity extraction}~\cite{YungerHalpern:22Resource}: let $\delta \geq 0$ denote an error tolerance; and $\rho$, an arbitrary $n$-qubit state.
 One extracts uncomplexity from $\rho$ by distilling a state $\delta$-close to $| 0 \rangle^{\otimes k}$ in trace distance.
 How large a $k$ is achievable?
 The answer depends on the \emph{complexity entropy}.